INFO PAGE

 Major Renovations

-Starting July 1, 2026, some major renovation projects will require a building to be converted to all-electric appliances if they meet both of the following conditions:
+Starting July 1, 2026, some major renovation projects will require a building to be converted to all-electric if they meet both of the following conditions:

 1. The project qualifies as a major renovation.